 Lakes – Challenge Wanaka course takes in two of the region’s most beautiful lakes – Lake Wanaka and Lake Hawea

 Massage – every full distance Challenge Wanaka athlete enjoys a well-earned massage at the end of the race.
+Half distance athletes can also enjoy this experience for just $10 for 10 minutes.

 Music – listen out for the special Challenge Family song throughout the day or watch the video here